apache/maven-site/content/markdown/what-is-maven.md

 needs of different projects, it can not cater to every situation without making compromises to the integrity of its objectives.

-If you decide to use Maven, and have an unusual build structure that you cannot reorganise, you may have to forget some features or the use of Maven altogether.
+If you decide to use Maven and have an unusual build structure that you cannot reorganise, you may have to forgo some features or the use of Maven altogether.